Where Can You Get Best Burgers in

 Dairy Delight (Tooele) - Old-Fashioned Classic

 A Tooele staple with small-town charm and a big, beefy payoff.
-Order the Old-Fashion Burger (their signature) and a thick shake.
+Order the Old-Fashioned Burger (their signature) and a thick shake.
 Then grab a booth and watch the steady stream of locals roll through.

 Where: 46 W 100 S, Tooele, UT

-Where: 3197 S Redwood Rd Suite 9, West Valley City, UT
+Where: 3197 S Redwood Rd., Suite 9, West Valley City, UT

 Apollo Burger - For drive-thru pastrami fix statewide.